Paid Community Pricing: The Churn Math You Need

 Do Free Trials and Founding Member Rates Actually Work?

-Free trials convert at nearly double the rate of direct-pay offers, but only if they are short.
-A 7-day trial converts at roughly 39% to paid in communities where the content cadence is daily — see the free trial conversion math and setup guide for the full breakdown.
-A 14-day trial drops to under 25% because members have time to extract value and leave.
+Free trials convert at nearly double the rate of direct-pay offers — but only if short.
+A 7-day trial converts at roughly 39% to paid in daily-content communities.
+A 14-day trial drops to under 25% because members extract value and leave before forming a habit.
+See the free trial conversion math guide for the full breakdown.

 The psychology is simple: a free trial removes the risk of paying for something unknown.
 Once inside, members form habits — they check the channel, they engage, they start to feel like they belong.
 After 7 days, paying feels like continuing, not starting.